 Visit this historic mansion to see the rare books, Victorian furnishings, Victorian holiday decorations, objects from the Empress of Ireland wreck and gramophone music.
-While in Quenbec City, also visit the Artillery Park National Historic Site.
-Rest in comfort, while in Quebec, as a guest of Best Western hotels.
+While in Quebec City, you can also visit the Artillery Park National Historic Site.

 By 1862, Morrin College moved into the building, becoming the first English language higher education institution in Quebec City.
-The country's first learned society, the Literary and Historical Society of Quebec, moved into the building's north wing in 1868.
-Take time to tour the library and to view the collection of fiction books, history books, biographies, children's books and local materials.
-Stay close to this wonderful must-see historical building, as a guest of Best Western hotels and enjoy a wonderful night's rest.
+The country's first learned society, the Literary & Historical Society of Quebec, moved into the building's north wing in 1868.
+Take time to tour the library and to view the collection of fiction books, history books, biographies, children's books, and local materials.

 An UNESCO World Heritage Site, Old Quebec – or Vieux-Québec – is a historic district within Quebec City.
 The oldest neighbourhood in Quebec’s capital city, Old Town Quebec encompasses 135 hectares and over 14,000 structures.

 Old Town is encircled by the Ramparts of Quebec City – some of the last fortified city walls in North America.
 A National Historic Site of Canada, the Ramparts feature several historic gates, including Porte St. Jean and Porte St. Louis – originally erected in the late 1600s.